University of San Diego

-The University of San Diego (USD) is a private Roman Catholic research university in San Diego, California.
-Chartered in July 1949 as the independent San Diego College for Women and San Diego University (comprising the College for Men and School of Law), the two institutions merged in 1972.
+The University of San Diego (USD) is a private Catholic research university in San Diego, California, United States.
+Chartered in 1949 as the independent San Diego College for Women and San Diego University (comprising the College for Men and School of Law), the two institutions merged in 1972.

-Since then, the university has grown to comprise nine undergraduate and graduate schools, to include the Shiley-Marcos School of Engineering, Joan B. Kroc School of Peace Studies, the Hahn School of Nursing and Health Science, the School of Leadership and Education Sciences (SOLES), the Knauss School of Business and the Division of Professional and Continuing Education.
+The university includes the College of Arts and Sciences, Hahn School of Nursing and Health Science, Joan B. Kroc School of Peace Studies, Division of Professional and Continuing Education, Knauss School of Business, School of Law, School of Leadership and Education Services (SOLES), and the Shiley-Marcos School of Engineering.

 USD has 89 undergraduate and graduate programs, and enrolls approximately 9,073 undergraduate, paralegal, graduate and law students.
 It is classified among "R2: Doctoral Universities – High research activity".
+The San Diego Toreros compete in NCAA Division I (FCS) as a member of the West Coast Conference.

 History

 Charters were granted in 1949 for the San Diego College for Women and San Diego University, which included the College for Men and School of Law.
 The College for Women opened its doors to its first class of students in 1952.
-The Most Reverend Charles F. Buddy, D.D., then bishop of the Diocese of San Diego and Reverend Mother Rosalie Hill, RSCJ, a Superior Vicaress of the Society of the Sacred Heart of Jesus, chartered the institution from resources drawn from their respective organizations on a stretch of land known as "Alcalá Park," named for San Diego de Alcalá.
+The Most Reverend Charles F. Buddy, D.D., then bishop of the Diocese of San Diego and Reverend Mother Rosalie Hill, RSCJ, a Superior Vicaress of the Society of the Sacred Heart of Jesus, chartered the institution from resources drawn from their respective organizations on a stretch of land known as "Alcalá Park," named for Didacus of Alcalá.
 In 1954, the College for Men and the School of Law opened.
 These two schools originally occupied Bogue Hall on the same site of University High School, which would later become the home of the University of San Diego High School.
 Starting in 1954, Alcalá Park also served as the diocesan chancery office and housed the episcopal offices, until the diocese moved to a vacated Benedictine convent that was converted to a pastoral center.
 In 1957, Immaculate Heart Major Seminary and St. Francis Minor Seminary were moved into their newly completed facility, now known as Maher Hall.
 The Immaculata Chapel, now no longer affiliated with USD, also opened that year as part of the seminary facilities.
 For nearly two decades, these schools co-existed on Alcalá Park.
 Immaculate Heart closed at the end of 1968, when its building was renamed De Sales Hall; St. Francis remained open until 1970, when it was transferred to another location on campus, leaving all of the newly named Bishop Leo T. Maher Hall to the newly merged co-educational University of San Diego in 1972.
-Since then, the university has grown quickly and has been able to increase its assets and academic programs.
-The student body, the local community, patrons, alumni, and many organizations have been integral to the university's development.